demaria-w/info2180-lab4/README.md

-# info2180-lab4
+# INFO2180 Lab 4

-INFO2180 Lab 4 for Demaria Walker
+This is Lab 4 for Demaria Walker.